 Season the tenderloin well on both sides with salt and pepper.

-If you’re in the mood for a rub, now is the time to add it to the meat.
+If you’re in the mood for a rub, now is the time to use it.
 From Southwestern to rustic to something as simple as finely-chopped herbs and garlic, the options are endless.

-I prefer a little chimichurri sauce, but I add that a little bit later.
+I prefer chimichurri sauce, but we’ll get to that a little bit later.
 Stay tuned!

 How to Roast a Beef Tenderloin